eXist-db/existdb-saml/README.md

 ## How to use (in technical terms)

 Existdb-saml is an application library that can be added through the eXist package manager.
-You will need to edit its configuration file (eg in eXide) and and you will need to modify the `controller.xql` file of your application to intercept requests to be authenticated by SAML.
+You will need to edit its configuration file (eg in eXide), you need to assign a password of your choice to the `exsaml` user and you will need to modify the `controller.xql` file of your application to intercept requests to be authenticated by SAML.

 ### Exchange peering data with IDP